 - d.
 Gently pull the top, thinnest section straight out of the base tube (pull the section, not the cap) until it catches and pulls the next, lower section out.
 Gently twist the top section to lock it into the lower section.
 Now, pull the lower section straight out until the next section appears.
 Repeat this until you have extended all the sections from the base tube.
 Pull and twist the sections to friction-lock them but do not overdo it as it may be difficult to collapse the sections later on if they are over-extended. - e.
-As shown below, each upper tube section (except the top, tip section) requires a polymer tube ring to prevent the tube from collapsing down into the larger diameter tube immediately below it.
+Slide the ring down the tube toward the lower, larger tube section.
+All tube diameters are tapered, so the goal is to have each section fit tightly against the top of the adjoining lower tube section.
+Use sense of touch to determine when each adjoining section has enough friction to keep the associated tube from collapsing. - f.
+To secure the top section, hold the section below it with one hand and firmly twist and pull the tip section with your other hand until it is firmly friction-locked in place.